 I am always trying to add to the team.
 But I find that a lot of people are just wholly unqualified to do baseline prerequisites.
 They get misled and sold on the idea of getting a degree in IT/IS/Cybersecurity.
 Unless you have mastered the items on this list, it will not matter what degree you have.

-• Network layer security appliances
+- Network layer security appliance

 NAS

 A TFTP server is mandatory for working with non-cloud switching equipment for configuration backups, restores, firmware upgrades.
 Running TFTP on Windows or Linux desktop OS is very problematic.
 A Synology NAS has TFTP capabilities as well as a ton of other features.
 The NAS has ActiveBackup, HyperBackup and that could be used to back up the VMs in your lab and your Office 365 tenant.
 There is Active Backup for M365, which is included and a great experience to setup.
+A Synology NAS also can be configured for SSH access to the Linux OS which can be used for all kinds of fun things like cron jobs, rsync tasks, and learning how to setup certificate-based authentication for FTP connections where no username and password are allowed for the authentication method.

 BCDR skills are mandatory.